percona/repo-config-docs/docs/percona-release.md

 *product use*, and updates the platform’s package manager database.

-`<PRODUCT>` is the only parameter of this command, please refer to [Repostory locations](repository-location.md) for an overview of the available product repositories.
+`<PRODUCT>` is the only parameter of this command, please refer to [Repository locations](repository-location.md) for an overview of the available product repositories.

 The following example disables all Percona repository locations and then